-Prior to his successful career in the public sector, John spent a decade in private practice, making partner in six years while focused on government relations, administrative law, municipal law and civil litigation.
-John holds a bachelor’s degree in Psychology from Marquette University and a J.D. from Hamline University School of Law, and was a Humphrey Fellow at the University of Minnesota.
+Throughout his public tenure, John has been innovative in reforming and finding efficiencies in the criminal justice system.
+As a result, he has received much recognition, including the 2015 Minnesota County Attorneys Association's Award of Excellence for his innovative leadership in establishing our MN Safe Harbor law and accompanying statewide response to prosecuting sex traffickers and helping trafficked children.
+In his previous capacity as the Saint Paul City Attorney (2006-2010), John was recognized with the International Municipal Lawyers Association’s top award for distinguished public service.
+Prior to his successful career in the public sector, John spent a decade in private practice in government relations, administrative law, municipal law and civil litigation.
+John holds a bachelor’s degree in Psychology from Marquette University, a J.D. from Hamline University School of Law, and was a Humphrey Fellow at the University of Minnesota.